LivingLegacyMedia/vowbound/chapter_09.md

 *Master Cassian,*

-*I hope this letter finds you well.
-I heard about your recent excursion to one of my training facilities.
-Quite bold.
-Quite impressive.
-You actually managed to sever a connection—something I'd been told was theoretically possible but had never witnessed personally.*
+*Congratulations on your recent excursion.
+You actually managed to sever a connection—something I'd been told was theoretically possible but had never witnessed personally.
+Quite bold.*

-*Bravo.*

-*I assume you also discovered the consequences of such actions.
+*I believe you also discovered the consequences of such actions.
 The weight that must be redistributed.
 The balance that must be maintained.
 The innocent lives that become vessels when you disrupt my carefully constructed system.*

 *Did you enjoy your victory?
 Did it feel satisfying, knowing you'd saved one person while killing another?
 I'm genuinely curious.
 Most people would feel guilt.
 Remorse.
 But you're different, aren't you?
 You understand that these are just transactions.
 Mathematics.
-The Law cares nothing for morality—only equivalence.*
+The Law cares nothing for sentiment—only equivalence.*

-*I wanted to write to you personally because I believe we have more in common than you realize.
+*I'm writing because I believe we have more in common than you realize.
 We both bear the burden of understanding true value.
 We both make impossible trades.
-We both sacrifice what others won't to achieve what others can't.*

-*The only difference is that I've learned to make others pay my costs, while you insist on bleeding yourself dry.*
+The only difference is that you're still trying to bear the cost yourself.*

-*I find that fascinating.
-Noble, even.
-Tragically stupid, but noble nonetheless.*

-*I'm writing to extend an invitation.
-Come to the Ashen Citadel.
-Meet with me personally.
-Let us speak as professionals—one bearer to another.
-I promise safe passage, by my word and the Law of Balance.
-No tricks.
-No traps.
-Just conversation between two people who understand what others cannot.*
+*I'm close.
+Closer than you think.
+I wanted to see your capital's defenses firsthand.
+Measure its resolve.
+And observe you.*

+*Meet me tomorrow at sunset.
+There's an old shepherd's waystation three miles north of the city walls—you'll see it from the north gate.
+Neutral ground.
+I promise safe passage by my word and the Law of Balance.*

 *You have questions.
 I have answers.
 You want to stop me.
-I want to show you why you can't.
-Surely that merits a civilized discussion?*
+I want to show you why you can't.*

-*The Citadel's gates will open for you at any time.
-Simply arrive, and you'll be received as an honored guest.*

-*I look forward to our meeting.*
+*I'll be waiting.
+And before you consider refusing—Miss Mira's brother is proof that time is not on your side.*

 *Yours in balance,*
 *Draven Kane*
-*Supreme Voice of the Hollow*

 Cassian read the letter three times, his hands steady despite the fear crawling up his spine.
-Draven was inviting him into the heart of enemy territory.
-Offering conversation.
-Promising safety.
+Draven was close.
+Close enough to have orchestrated the siege personally.
+Close enough that Cassian's coin had sensed him during the battle.
+And now he was inviting Cassian to meet him face-to-face tomorrow.

 It was obviously a trap.

 But it was also an opportunity.
-A chance to see the network's center.
-To understand how Draven had corrupted the Law.
+A chance to see Draven directly.
+To understand how he'd corrupted the Law.
 To possibly find the weakness that would let Cassian break the entire system.

 "You're not seriously considering this," the King said.
 He'd been watching Cassian read with growing alarm.

-"I have to," Cassian replied quietly.
-"This has been inevitable since the beginning.
-Draven and I—we were always going to meet.
-Better to do it on terms we both agree to than to wait for him to dictate the encounter entirely."

-"He'll kill you."

-"Maybe.
-But he'll also talk first.
-And I'll learn something."
-Cassian looked at the King.
-"I need time.
-Time to understand the network better.
-Find its weaknesses.
-I can't fight this with soldiers—you saw what happened tonight.
-Every Hollow I free condemns someone else unless I can break the entire system at once."
+"I won't allow it.
+This is madness."

+Cassian looked up, meeting the King's eyes.
+"With respect, Your Majesty, I don't think you can stop me.
+Draven isn't asking for a royal audience—he's asking for me.
+And if I don't go—"

+"If you don't go, we'll be in the same position we're in now," the King interrupted sharply.
+"Preparing defenses.
+Evacuating citizens.
+Fighting a war we understand."

+"A war you're losing," Cassian said quietly.
+"You've seen what the Hollow can do.
+You've seen how they coordinate.
+How they don't tire.
+How every strategy you employ gets countered because Draven controls them like pieces on a board."
+He gestured to the letter.
+"This is my chance to understand how.
+To find the weakness in his system."

+"Or walk into a trap and die," the King said.
+"Leaving us without our only advantage."

+"The coin isn't your advantage—it's mine.
+And I'm the only one who can decide how to use it."

+The King's jaw tightened.
+For a moment, Cassian thought he might actually order guards to prevent him from leaving.
+But then the King's shoulders sagged slightly.
+"You've been here less than a week.
+You don't owe us anything.
+Why risk this?"

+Cassian glanced at Torin, standing hollow-eyed in the corner.
+"Because I've seen what Draven does to people.
+And because if I can stop it, I have to try."

+The King studied him for a long moment.
+Then, reluctantly: "If you're determined to do this, at least take precautions.
+Bring guards.
+Set a time limit.
+Arrange a signal—"

+"No." Cassian shook his head.
+"Draven will know if I'm not coming alone.
+And any precaution I take is something he can use against me.
+The only way this works is if I meet him on his terms."

+"That's suicide."

+"Maybe."
+Cassian folded the letter carefully.
+"But refusing would show weakness.
+He'd know I'm afraid.
+And he'd use that."

 The King's expression was grim.
-"Then what do you need from me?"

-"Hold the line.
-Keep the Hollow from overrunning everything while I figure out how to destroy what binds them."
-Cassian folded the letter.
-"And if I fail... if I go to the Citadel and don't come back... don't send armies after me.
-You'll just be feeding Draven more people to hollow out."

-"That's a comfort," the King said dryly.
+"And if you walk into that waystation and don't come back?"

+"Then you evacuate the city and fall back to the mountains."
+Cassian's voice was steady.
+"Because if Draven can beat me at the negotiating table, your soldiers have no chance at all."

-Mira grabbed Cassian's arm as he turned to leave.
-"You can't go to the Citadel.
-Not alone.
-It's suicide."
+Mira grabbed Cassian's arm.
+"You can't meet him tomorrow.
+You're not ready."

-"I won't be going yet.
-Not until I understand how to break the network without killing everyone it's connected to."
-He looked at the letter.
-"But eventually... eventually, I'll have to face him.
-That's how this ends.
-One way or another."

-"Then I'm coming with you.
-Wherever you go.
-Whatever you face."

-Cassian looked at her—at the determination in her eyes, the fear she was trying to hide, the desperate need to protect what remained of her brother.

-"You're not coming to protect me," he said.
-"You're coming to make sure I keep trying to fix Torin."

-Mira's expression didn't change.
-"Does it matter why I come, as long as I'm useful?"

-"I suppose not."

-They stood there in the King's chamber, the letter lying between them like a challenge, and Cassian felt the weight of what was coming pressing down on him like a physical force.

-The journey to the Citadel.
-The confrontation with Draven.
-And at the end of it all, the terrible choice: sacrifice himself to break the network, or watch the Hollow consume everything.

-*One step at a time,* he told himself. *Understand the system.
-Find the weakness.
-Then break it.*

-And then, like a spark in darkness, another thought struck him.

-"The other coin," Cassian said aloud.

-The King and Mira looked at him.

-"When I first arrived in Arvenstead, the coin grew warmer.
-Hotter than it had ever been.
-I told you there was another fragment somewhere in the capital."
-Cassian pulled his coin from his pocket, feeling its familiar heat.
-"It's still here.
-Still close.
-And if I'm going to face Draven—if I'm going to try to break his network—I need every advantage I can get."

-"You think finding the other coin would give you that advantage?" the King asked.

-"The Dealer told me to find the others before Draven does.
-That it might be enough."
-Cassian closed his fist around the coin.
-"Draven has one coin.
-I have one.
-But if I can find this third coin before I go to the Citadel—if I can keep it out of his hands, or possibly even use it myself—that changes things."

-"You still wouldn't know how to use the other one," Mira pointed out.
-"The coins bond to their bearers.
-Even if you found it, it would be bonded to someone else."

-"Then I find that person.
-Convince them to help.
-Or at least keep them from giving it to Draven."
-Cassian felt the certainty growing in his chest.
-"Either way, I can't go to the Citadel empty-handed.
-Not when there's another weapon within reach."

-The King studied him for a long moment.
-"And if the person who carries this coin doesn't want to be found?
-If they've kept it hidden for good reason?"

-"Then I'll have to convince them that hiding won't work anymore.
-Draven is coming for it.
-He knows it's here—the same way I know it's here.
-The only question is whether he finds it first."

-Silence filled the chamber.
-Then the King nodded slowly.

-"How long would you need to search?"

-Cassian reached for the coin's perception, letting his awareness expand through the palace.
-The warmth pulsed stronger—not quite a direction, but an intensity.
-A sense of proximity.

-"It's close," he said.
-"Very close.
-Maybe even within the palace itself.
-If I can focus—if I can follow the heat—I might be able to track it down within days.
-Maybe less."

-"Then you have one week," the King said.
-"Find this coin before you go to meet Draven.
-But Master Cassian—" His voice hardened.
-"If you haven't found it by then, you go anyway.
-I won't have you postponing this confrontation indefinitely.
-Do you understand?"

-"One week," Cassian agreed.
-"That's all I need."

-He couldn't shake the feeling that he'd just committed to something impossible.
-Finding a coin that someone had hidden—possibly for decades—in a city of thousands?
-In seven days?

-But the alternative was walking into Draven's fortress with nothing but one coin and desperate hope.
+"I know."
+Cassian met her eyes.
+"But I don't have a choice.
+He's expecting me.
+And time isn't on our side."

+He looked at Torin, who stood silently in the corner of the room, staring at his hands as if trying to remember what they were for.
+A living reminder of what Draven's network did to people.
+Of what would happen to thousands more if Cassian couldn't find a way to stop it.

+"I'll be ready," Cassian said, with more confidence than he felt.

-The letter sat on its silver tray, beautiful and terrible, a promise and a threat wrapped in elegant calligraphy.
-And Cassian knew that when he finally walked through those gates, he needed to be carrying more than just courage.
+The letter sat on its silver tray, beautiful and terrible.
+An invitation.
+A challenge.
+A promise of answers that would probably come wrapped in new horrors.

-He needed a weapon that even Draven couldn't anticipate.

-*Find the coin,* he thought. *Find it before he does.
-It's the only advantage I have left.*

-One coin at a time.

-Until he had enough to change the balance.
+Tomorrow at sunset, Cassian would ride north to meet the man who'd created the Hollow.
+Who'd corrupted the Law itself.
+Who held thousands of people's humanity in a vast reservoir of stolen souls.

+And somehow, Cassian would have to survive the encounter with enough knowledge to destroy it all.

+*One step at a time,* he thought. *Learn what he'll reveal.
+Find his weakness.
+Then break him.*

+But first, he had to make it through the night without drowning in doubt about whether he was walking toward salvation or his own destruction.

+The coin pulsed warm against his chest, as if sensing his fear.

+Or perhaps warning him of what was coming.